muganga-charles/DATABASE/README.md

 # DATABASE

-Some of the data base projects in this repository are basically
+Some of the data base projects in this repository are basically about basic sql queries.